ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ###### Opening atom-live-server

 From now on you will always use atom-live-server.
 Let's see how it works.
-With your folder open in Atom, click ``packages>atom-live-server>Start Server``:
+With your folder open in Atom, click ``Packages>atom-live-server>Start Server``:

 ![start server](assets/start-server.png)